 Resources for Support Workers

-Support Worker Central is an employment website connecting individuals with disabilities and support workers in their communities.
+Support Worker Central is a job board connecting people with disabilities and support staff in their communities.

 Support workers can find information here about deciding between becoming an employee vs. contractor, employment standards and privacy and protection information, as well as the rights of people with disabilities.